kddubey/pretrain-on-test/analysis/README.md

    ./_setup_python_env_analysis.sh
    ```

-10. You should now be in a Python virtual environment called `pretrain-env`.
-You're now
+10. You should now be able to activate a Python environment called `pretrain-env`.
-    ready to run the analysis.
-Consider opening a new `screen` for it (ctrl+a + d to exit
-    it):

     ```bash
-    screen -S analysis

     activate_pretrain_env
     ```